palozano/angular-beginner/README.md

 3. **Navbar**

-	Create a new component, use the bootstrap styling in the *.html*.
+	Create a new component, use the bootstrap styling in its *.html*.
 Link it in the *app.component.ts* file.

 4. **Routing**